The First Home Owner Grants

 Each state has its own criteria, rules, guidelines and amounts, with some states focusing their funding on certain types of property.
-To find out about the First Home Owner Grant read our article on your state or territory.
+To find out about the First Home Owner Grant read our articles on your state or territory.

 Some states also have a stamp duty concession on top of the FHOG, saving first home buyers more money.
-Again see what your state allows by reading our state and territory first home owner articles.
+Again see what your state allows by reading our state and territory first home owner guides.